AztecProtocol/engineering-designs/in-progress/8757-fees/design.md

 We add these two "wei per mana" values together, and multiply by an EIP-1559 style congestion multiplier based on the excess mana in the current block to get the base fee in wei per mana.

-We then allow an oracle to inform the fee asset per wei.
+We then allow an oracle to inform the fee juice per wei.

-We then multiply the base fee in wei per mana by the fee asset per wei to get the "true" L2 base fee in fee asset per mana (hereafter just `base_fee_asset_per_mana`).
+We then multiply the base fee in wei per mana by the fee juice per wei to get the "true" L2 base fee in fee juice per mana (hereafter just `base_fee_juice_per_mana`).

 ### User Flow

-When a user submits a transaction, they first compute the `base_fee_asset_per_mana` by looking at the previous block header and the L1 rollup contract.
+When a user submits a transaction, they first compute the `base_fee_juice_per_mana` by looking at the previous block header and the L1 rollup contract.

-They then specify a max fee asset per mana (and max priority fee) they are willing to pay.
+They then specify a max fee juice per mana (and max priority fee) they are willing to pay.

-The transaction should be included if the specified max fee asset per mana is greater than the L2 base fee, barring caveats such as sufficient balance, etc.
+The transaction should be included if the specified max fee juice per mana is greater than the L2 base fee, barring caveats such as sufficient balance, etc.

 ### Why is `BLOBS_PER_BLOCK` a constant?